mlaa/cbox-mla/README.md

 The goal for this project is a theme compatible with [Commons In A Box](http://commonsinabox.org/).
 Find planning documents on [the wiki](https://github.com/mlaa/cbox-mla/wiki/CBOX-MLA-3.0-Planning).

+# Installing this on AWS

+1. Spin up a new AWS instance on Vagrant, with `vagrant up $hostname --provider=aws`, where `$hostname` is your name for the new instance.
+2. Ssh into the new box with `vagrant ssh $hostname`, and run the box installation script: `/srv/www/commons/bin/install-commons.sh`
+3. Make a copy of the `cbox-mla` theme, and call it `tuileries`: `cd /srv/www/commons/current/web/app/themes && cp -r cbox-mla tuileries`
+4. Check out the `develop` branch: `cd tuileries && git fetch && git checkout -b develop origin/develop`.
+5. Run the rollout script, after reading it first: `cd scripts && ./rollout.sh`.
+6. Get npm: `sudo apt-get install npm`
+7. Upgrade node, since Ubuntu's version is too old for this stack: `sudo apt-get install curl && curl -sL https://deb.nodesource.com/setup_0.12 | sudo bash - && sudo apt-get install nodejs`
+8. Symlink ubuntu's `nodejs` binary to `node`, which is what node modules will expect: `sudo ln -s /usr/bin/nodejs /usr/bin/node`.
+9. Install node dependencies: `npm install`.
+This will take a while.
+10. Install bower: `sudo npm install -g bower`.
+11. Install bower dependencies: `bower install`.
+12. Edit manifest.json, changing the value of `devUrl` to your $hostname: `vim assets/manifest.json`
+13. Install gulp globally: `sudo npm install -g gulp`
+14. Build the project: `gulp`.

 # Status

 Nothing works yet.
 Test at your own risk!